gbmhunter/blog/content/programming/languages/c-plus-plus/callbacks/_index.md

 One way to implement callbacks in C++ is to use static methods or non-member functions.
 This is pretty much how you do it in C, and callbacks of the type `void (*myFunctionPtr)()` can be used.
 However, this has the following disadvantages:

-* You have to create stand-along callback functions.
+* You have to create stand-alone callback functions.
 * Member methods cannot be called directly (obvious).
 All of the preceding points relate to calling methods...
-* If you want to then call member methods, the static function has to know about the object, requiring the object to be global.
+* If you want to then call member methods, the static function has to know about the object, requiring the object to be global, yuck.
 * Member methods have to be made public to be called from the function/static method, messing with what should really be public and private.
 * All of the above hint at the fact that this is not really an OOP solution